akamai-compute-marketplace/marketplace-apps/apps/linode-marketplace-joplin/README.md

-# Linode Yacht Deployment One-Click APP
+# Linode Joplin Deployment One-Click APP

-Docker is a web interface for managing docker containers with an emphasis on templating to provide one-click deployments of dockerized applications.
-Think of it like a decentralized app store for servers that anyone can make packages for.
+Capture your thoughts and securely access them from any device with a highly customizable note-taking software.

 ## Software Included